遠東新世紀股份有限公司〈原遠東紡織〉,乃台灣規模最宏大、最多元化的紡織及相關產品製造者。本公司共分化纖、紡織、石化、土地開發與轉投資五大事業。

 0.000.000.000.000.000.000.000.00

-1. Statistics cover 100% production sites in 2023 Sustainability Report.
-Statistics above include permanent employees and temporary employees.
+1. Statistics cover 100% production sites in this report, including permanent employees and temporary employees.
 The term, “permanent employee” in this report is identical to the terms, “permanent employee” and “full-time employee” referenced in the GRI standards.
 The term, “temporary employee” in this report refers to migrant workers in Taiwan; contract or outsourced workers in mainland China; employees under the probation period in Vietnam; outsourced workers in Japan; temporary workers in the U.S.; temporary employees as referenced in the GRI standards.

-3. Between 2020 and 2022, there were no severe occupational injuries.
+3. There were no high-consequence work-related injuries (defined as an inability or difficulty to restore to preinjury health condition within 6 months) in 2021, 2022 and 2024.
 However, there were 2 severe occupational injuries related to being caught-in/between and dust combustion in 2023.
 These incidents correspond to a 0.01% Process Safety Incident Severity Rate (PSISR) as per the SASB standards for the chemical industry.

 Comparison Between FENC and Nationwide Statistics on Occupational Injuries